Reading Intent Statement

 "A child who is read to will have an inner kingdom of unicorns, talking spiders and a knife that cuts into other worlds" - Pie Corbett

 At Fulwood and Cadley, we use a variety of resources to support whole class teaching of reading.
 Each half-term, we select a novel from our curriculum maps, which are mainly derived from Pie Corbett's reading spine, poetry spine and page turners, alongside teaching reading lessons on a vast amount of themes and genres linking many areas of the curriculum.
 Our reading lessons focus on teaching a variety of specific skills such as developing vocabulary, inference, prediction, explanation, retrieval and summarising.
 Resources such as Literacy Shed's VIPERS and Ashley Booth's themed lessons offer a vast array of texts as well as a variety of read and respond activities developed by the Lancashire Literacy Team.

 Pie Corbett's Reading Spine

-There are a core set of books that underpin our reading curriculum and are used as inspiration for our Talk for Reading lessons as well as our whole class reads.
+There are a core set of books that underpin our reading curriculum and are used as inspiration for our whole class reading lessons as well as our class readers.
 Pie Corbett's reading and poetry spine build a common bank of stories and poems that bind our school community together.
 The books are intended to build a living library inside a child's mind.
 It is a store of classics and essential reads that help children engage at a deeper level and enter their imaginations.